farihahahmed/wind-power-forecasting-AI-cost-cutting-with-past-power-production-data/README.md

 **APPROACH**: 10 minutes of past power production data are used to predict the next 10 minutes of future power production.
-The open-source ‘Wind Turbine Scada Dataset’ is used from Kaggle, and are compared with state-of-the-art weather-based models and Kaggle’s top- voted submission using the coefficient of determination (r2 ).
+The open-source ‘Wind Turbine Scada Dataset’ is used from Kaggle, and are compared with state-of-the-art weather-based models.

-**BEST MODELS:** All of the models of this study outperformed the state-of-the-art Kaggle submission, with the highest r 2 score of 0.97 with a simple neural network.
-Furthermore, the models also beat numerous state-of-the-art weather- based models.
+**BEST MODELS:** All of the models of this study outperformed the state-of-the-art models, with the highest r2 score of 0.97 with a simple neural network.

 **PROJECT IMPLICATIONS:** Thus, by checking all three criteria (high accuracy, cost-effectiveness, practicality of data collection), we demonstrate a novel, highly efficient alternative for